based on Reviews

 Bild-3-Alltagstipps-Stoffwechsel

-Nutrition is particularly important in Ayurveda - both in the prevention and treatment of illnesses.
-Spices and herbs are used specifically as remedies.
-In Ayurveda, spices are comparable to the herbal teas of western naturopathy.
-We have compiled the most important spices and herbs in this category for you.
+Nutrition plays a particularly important role in Ayurveda—both in the prevention and treatment of illnesses.
+Spices and herbs are used specifically as medicinal remedies.
+In Ayurveda, spices are comparable to herbal teas in Western naturopathy.
+We have compiled the most important spices and herbs for you in this category.

 The control forces

-Just like in TCM, everything in Ayurveda is based on the five elements fire, water, earth, air and ether (in TCM, air and ether are represented by wood and metal), from which everything is composed.
-The three so-called "doshas" are assigned to these five elements - these are the regulatory forces Vata (ether, air), Pitta (fire, water) and Kapha (earth, water).
+Just like in TCM, everything in Ayurveda is based on the five elements fire, water, earth, air, and ether (in TCM, wood and metal represent air and ether), from which everything is composed.
+These five elements are assigned the three so-called "doshas" – these are the regulatory forces Vata (ether, air), Pitta (fire, water), and Kapha (earth, water).

 Bild-3-Ayurveda-Grundlagen